1. Chapter 1

 Idrin shifted in the saddle, only to wince at the discomfort brought by the movement.
 Her thighs were sore.
 This was the third day of their journey and although they had travelled by river from Osgiliath to Cair Andros, the hours spent aboard ship – and the ointment applied to her aching legs - were not enough to ease the tenderness caused by two days of riding.
 Admittedly, it had been a long time since she had ridden a horse for such a long period of time: even though she loved those large animals and was quite comfortable being on the back of one, the previous year with its hectic paces had not provided with the opportunity to do more than gaze at them from a distance.

 She adjusted her grip on the reins as the company passed through the golden-red trees, absently revelling in how smoothly the tan palfrey beneath her responded to her signals.
-For a moment her memory went back to her early adolescence and an experience she now thought amusing: her first attempt at riding side-saddle.
+For a moment her memory went back to her early adolescence and an experience she now thought amusing: her first attempt to ride side-saddle.
 It was not uncommon for women to ride in such fashion; many Gondorian ladies preferred it, claiming it was a more dignified manner of riding for a female than sitting astride a horse.
 Idrin had attempted it but soon discovered it was not to her liking.
 She disfavoured the fact that she would always need aid to get into the saddle; the posture she had to keep was uncomfortable and her body felt unnaturally locked into place; she could not use the pressure of her legs to steer her mount and with that came a feeling of helplessness.
 Riding astride was much easier for her, giving more freedom of movement.

 A chorus of voices dispersed her musings, promptly claiming her attention.
 They had arrived at the encampment: the wide green lawn was dotted with tents and pavilions, and a swarm of people went to and fro.

 "My lady, welcome to North Ithilien," a familiar voice came from her left as she drew her horse to a halt, and she looked down to see Arvinion beaming at her.
 A wide smile lit her face at seeing her brother well and unharmed.
 She dismounted eagerly, miraculously not getting tangled in the skirts of her dress, but her balance was lost the moment her feet touched the ground and she swayed dangerously.
 Her brother's hands were about her waist immediately.
-Steadying herself and still smiling, she threw her arms about his neck.
+Steadying herself, she threw her arms about his neck.
 Arvinion returned the embrace and then held her at arm's length, looking at her appraisingly.
 She was startled by another figure coming in close proximity.

 "Lady," the man sounded apologetic for interrupting their reunion.
 "I shall see that your horse is tended to."
 He had already taken hold of the gelding's reins and waited for her consent.